cloudscaling/docker-contrail-4/kubernetes/README.md

 * Use change_contrail_version.sh to update version before build (e.g., ```change_contrail_version.sh 4.0.1.0-32 4.0.1.0-33```

-* Change IP 10.0.2.15 everywhere to IP of your repo URLs and to (another) IP of your controller nodes

-  you can employ something like the following script to make changes across all code:
+* Change IP 10.0.2.15 everywhere to IP of your repo URLs and to (another) IP of your controller nodes, you can employ something like the following script to make changes across all code:

   ```for fn in `grep -r -l 10.0.2.15 *`; do sed 's/10.0.2.15/192.168.0.1/g' < "$fn" > result; rm "$fn"; mv result "$fn"; done```